oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Explicit tags:**

 A collection with explicit tags is an array of tag-value pairs.
-It is more complex to specify, and it results in "unfriendly" encodings with repeated tag and value keys.
+It is more complex to specify, and it results in "UnFriendly" encodings with repeated tag and value keys.
 Yet because some specifications are written in this style, the "TagId" option exists to designate an explicit tag field to be used to validate the value.